jamiehannaford/what-happens-when-k8s/README.md

 some authorizers as you might have noticed are dynamic (RBAC and Node) and therefore need to retrieve cluster state. for example, in the case of RBAC, when a request comes in and has been authenticated, it retrieves user information set by the authenticator and looks up to see whether that user has any associated roles which permit them to do what they want to do. accessing roles requires a list operation to be performed against the API server. to solve this problem, kubernetes uses the concept of an informer.

-an informer is a way for external controllers to subscribe to storage events. it provides an abstraction for subscribers to listen out for API server events (creation, update, delete) in a threadsafe manner, without having to worry about stepping on anybody else's toes. it does this by accessing a local cached representation of the resource it's following. informers provide a nice abstraction to also list and retrieve specific resources, which is useful in the case of RBAC.
+an informer is a way for external controllers to subscribe to storage events. it provides an abstraction for subscribers to listen out for API server events (creation, update, delete) in a threadsafe manner, without having to worry about stepping on anybody else's toes. it does this by accessing a local cached representation of the resource it's following.
+This saves us connections against the API server, duplicate serialization costs server-side, duplicate deserialization costs controller-side, and duplicate caching costs controller-side. informers provide convenience methods to list and retrieve specific resources, which is useful in the case of RBAC.

 ## admission controllers

+whilst authorization is focused on answering if a user is authorized to perform an action, admission Control is focused on if the system will accept an authorized action.
+Kubernetes may choose to dismiss an authorized action based on any number of admission control strategies. **** CHANGE For example, you can have an admission plug-in enforcing all container images to come from a particular registry, and prevent other images from being deployed in pods.
+There are quite many admission controllers providing functionality such as enforcing limits, applying pre-create checks, and setting up default values for missing fields. ****

 the next stage of the request lifecycle concerns admission controllers. these are hooks that validate a request at the final stages before it's persisted to etcd. admission controllers are defined through a runtime flag to the apiserver. when a name is provided, the apiserver initiliazes it and adds it to a chain. it then does a union and executes each one when a request comes in.

-admission controllers are usually stored in `plugin/pkg/admission` and have to satisfy a small interface. if the controller performs validation and decides that the incoming request cannot meet its requirement, it returns an error which is caught by the server and rendered into a HTTP response. if a single admission controller fails, the chain is broken and the whole request will fail.
+admission controllers are stored as plugins in `plugin/pkg/admission` and are compiled into kubernetes. they have to satisfy a small interface. if the controller performs validation and decides that the incoming request cannot meet its requirement, it returns an error which is caught by the server and rendered into a HTTP response. if a single admission controller fails, the chain is broken and the whole request will fail.

+admission controllers are usually categorised into resource management, security, defaulting, and referential consistency. commonly used resource ACs are: `InitialResources` which sets default resource limits to the resources for a container based on past usage; `LimitRanger` which sets defaults for container requests and limits, or enforce upper bounds on certain resources (no more than 2GB of memory, default to 512MB); and `ResourceQuota` which calculates and denies a number of objects (pods, rc, service load balancers) or total consumed resources (cpu, memory, disk) in a namespace.

 ## each object save to etcd